frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

 - [ ] account for AudioContext user gesture requirement

+- [ ] show and use absolute chord information

+  - [ ] assemble absolute chord information for a single chord (root, extensions, octave, voicing)

+  - [ ] maintain circle buffer of the last n (init 4) chords played and show them in a row at the top of the screen

+  - [ ] button to convert/export row of chords to MIDI info (file? clipboard?)

-- [ ] show real chord with name, extensions, voicing, and function on hover
+  - [ ] show absolute chord with name, extensions, voicing, and function on hover

 - [ ] fancy on-click events